Kidney Stone Treatment in Pune

-- In cases of stones which have not been fragmented after ESWL (Extracorporeal Shock Wave Lithotripsy).
+- In cases of stones that have not been fragmented after ESWL (Extracorporeal Shock Wave Lithotripsy).

-- Stones in locations of the kidney which are not suitable for removal using flexible ureteroscope, i.e. RIRS (Retrograde Intra-Renal Surgery).
+- Stones in locations of the kidney that are not suitable for removal using a flexible ureteroscope, i.e. RIRS (Retrograde Intra-Renal Surgery).

-- In certain cases of malformed kidneys such as horseshoe kidney where one can attempt a laparoscopic-assisted PCNL.
+- In certain cases of malformed kidneys such as horseshoe kidneys where one can attempt a laparoscopic-assisted PCNL.